Harkless scores 19; No. 9 Oklahoma holds off Iowa St. 79-72

 Rasir Bolton scored 21 points and surpassed 1,000 career points for the Cyclones (2-11, 0-8), who haven’t won since Dec.
 20. Iowa State made 16 of 31 3-pointers, but just 11 of 40 shots inside the arc.

 The Sooners led 40-36 at halftime.
-Reaves and Gibson each scored 10 points before the break.
+Reaves had 12 points and Gibson had 10 before the break.

 Iowa State tied it at 53 on a 3-pointer by Rashir Bolton with just over 11 minutes to play, but Oklahoma’s Kur Kuath threw down a two-handed jam on a lob from Reaves.